github/opensource.guide/overviews/os-contributing/index.md

 #### Documentation and Wikis

-Many larger projects must beyond go the readme to give instructions for how people can use their project.
+Many larger projects go beyond a readme to give instructions for how people can use their project.
 In such cases you'll often find a link to another file or a folder named 'docs' in the repository.

 ![bootstrap docs](docs-folder.png)